Characterizing and Optimizing End-to-End Systems for Private Inference: Related Work

 \textbf{SS:} Secret sharing is a general technique first proposed by~\cite{blakley1979safeguarding,shamir1979share}.
 It has received significant attention privacy-preserving inference, including PyTorch-compatible CrypTen~\cite{knott2021crypten}, and GPU extension CryptGPU~\cite{tan2021cryptgpu} for secure tensor processing.

-{\bf Protocols for PI:} Additionally, prior work has explored processing inferences using HE only~\cite{gilad2016cryptonets, samardzic2022craterlake}.
+{\bf Protocols for PI:} Prior work has explored processing inferences using HE only~\cite{gilad2016cryptonets, samardzic2022craterlake}.
 These protocols are convenient as privacy primitives are not changed.
 However, they typically introduce accuracy loss via the approximation of ReLU, even with complex training~\cite{garimella2021sisyphus} techniques, and cannot leverage LPHE.
 To overcome this many have proposed hybrid protocols~\cite{juvekar2018gazelle, liu2017oblivious, mishra2020delphi} that we improve on in this work.
 There has also been work on accelerating private computations assuming a trusted-third party (rather than 2PC, as assumed here), which assumes a weaker security model for higher performance~\cite{mohassel2018aby3,chaudhari2019astra,dalskov2019secure,wagh2019securenn,kumar2020cryptflow,patra2020blaze,wagh2021falcon}.
-We note that a preliminary, workshop version of this paper explored the system-level effects of PI as well as Client-Garbling~\cite{garimella2021cryptonite}.
+Finally, prior work has performed a characterization of MPC protocols for Transformer models \cite{9804616}.

 {\bf PI Amenable Networks:} The ML community has begun exploring ways to design neural networks with fewer ReLUs.
-The general approaches taken so far have been to conduct ReLU aware neural architecture searches~\cite{ghodsi2020cryptonas,cho2021sphynx}, prune ReLUs from the networks~\cite{jha2021deepreduce, cho2022selective}, and approximating ReLU computations for cheaper GC implementations~\cite{ghodsi2021circa}.
+The general approaches taken so far have been to conduct ReLU aware neural architecture searches~\cite{ghodsi2020cryptonas,cho2021sphynx}, prune ReLUs from the networks~\cite{jha2021deepreduce, cho2022selective}, and approximate ReLU computations for cheaper GC implementations~\cite{ghodsi2021circa}.
 These methods are orthogonal to the work of this paper and can further reduce GC storage and communication costs along with our proposed optimizations.

+DELPHI \cite{mishra2020delphi} and AESPA~\cite{aespa} either partly or fully replace ReLUs with polynomial activation functions that are processed using Beaver Triples \cite{beaver1995precomputing}, which are cheaper in both compute and communication than GCs.
+However, recent results show that replacing ReLUs with low-degree polynomials reduces test accuracy, especially for deeper networks \cite{garimella2021sisyphus}.
+This is also confirmed in Figure 8 by DELPHI \cite{mishra2020delphi}.
+In this paper, we only consider highly-accurate, ReLU-only deep learning models that are state-of-the-art.